Most frequent order

 Customers who bought a lot of tacos.

 The SQL for Most Frequent Order works like this.
-It uses a count of distinct order IDs from the Unified_Itemized_Transactions table as its starting point, and requires at least one product category, product subcategory, product gender, or store ID to be selected:
+It uses a count of distinct order IDs from the Unified Itemized Transactions table as its starting point, and requires at least one product category, product subcategory, product gender, or store ID to be selected:

 SELECT